MicroStrategy/rest-api-samples/data-api-v2/README.md

-## Fetch data from MicroStrategy API and export into excelsheet
+# Fetch data from MicroStrategy API and export into excel sheet

 This client code outlines the API workflow for the how to fetch report data from MicroStrategy Data API and how to export into excel sheet.

-This client code demonstation apply on non cross-tab, cross-tab and multi-form templates report.
+This client code demonstration apply on non cross-tab, cross-tab and multi-form templates report.

-### Workflows for retriving data
+## Workflows for retrieving data

 1. Login